ninamutty/backbone-review/README.md

 When the page initially loads, there is a lot of code in various parts of our application that are depended on to make sure it all comes together.

 - On page load

+##4) Would this be a backbone app?

+Soundcloud.com
+HTML5zombo.com